-IoT platforms are a critical component of the IoT ecosystem, but I’ve found that for many people, it’s not clear what an IoT platform is exactly or the differences between them.IoT platforms are the support software that connects everything in an IoT system.
+IoT platforms are a vital component of the IoT ecosystem.
+However, I’ve found that many people are unclear about what an IoT platform is exactly, let alone the nuances between them.IoT platforms are the support software that connects everything in an IoT system.
 Click To Tweet

-In this post I’ll provide a simple, non-technical explanation of IoT platforms.
-What they are, when businesses should use them, and the important considerations when choosing between the multitude of options.
+In this piece, I’ll provide a simple, non-technical explanation of IoT platforms.
+What they are, when businesses should use them, and the important considerations when choosing between the expanding field of options.

 So what is an IoT Platform exactly?

-To understand what an IoT platform is, first you need to understand a little about the components of a complete IoT system.
-My previous post, How Does an IoT System Actually Work?, is a great way to learn, but I’ll quickly summarize here.
+To understand what an IoT platform is, you first need to understand what goes into a complete IoT system.
+My previous post, How Does an IoT System Actually Work?, is a great way to learn, but I’ll summarize it for you quickly:

 - A complete IoT system needs hardware, such as sensors or devices.
 These sensors and devices collect data from the environment (e.g. a moisture sensor) or perform actions in the environment (e.g. watering crops).